stac-extensions/card4l/optical/README.md

 **Additional resources:**

 - [Examples](examples/)

-  *Please note that parts of the examples are made-up as we can't fulfill all CARD4L requirements yet.*
 - [JSON Schema](json-schema/)

-  *Please note that assets don't get validated yet.*
+  *Please note that the schema gives only a first indication on whether your metadata is correctly formatted as we can't provide a full schema for validation at the moment.*
+  *For example, the assets are not fully validated yet.
+Passing the schema also does not imply that you are CARD4L compliant!*

 ## STAC Collections